danvonk/danvonk.github.io/posts/2024-10-05-neutron-scattering-cuda-taskflow.md

         ++cr_id;
     } }
 ```
-, caption: [Pre-allocate the signal buffer and FFT handles so no
-        allocations are needed during scattering.]
-)<id-scheme>

 These buffers are then accessed when building the Taskflow tasks by calculating
 the `id` in exactly the same manner.

-Now that that the contribution of each atom to the scattering intensity is
+Now that the contribution of each atom to the scattering intensity is
 known, these signal buffers must be _reduced_ into intermediate buffers so that
 they can be written into the final output values `fq`, `fq2` and `fqt` in the
 HDF5 file.
 As the parallelism of Sassena has now increased significantly in this